bjchan9an/bruteGOT/README.md

 # brutetGOT
-when you have some functions  and  offsets, use this script to burst the consistent one-to-one match and then get the certain libc.so
+when you have some functions  and  offsets, use this script to brute the consistent one-to-one match and then get the certain libc.so

 ## About
 The script is due to solve a recent CTF pwn game about blind format string.As I have leaked some address belong to some functions.But I can't identify their one-to-one match.So a brute force script like this is needed